sdelaughter/gigapaxos/src/edu/umass/cs/gigapaxos/examples/etherpad/README.md

    - Open a web browser port 9001 on the server as in the above section.
    - Type 'foo' (without the quotes) into the text box and click "OK".
    - You should be taken to the pad, with a message that starts: "Welcome to Etherpad!"
    - You can feel free to modify this text if you'd like to experiment with etherpad.
-As long as the 'foo' pad exists the program will work.
+As long as the 'foo' pad exists the program will work, just be aware that running EtherpadPaxosClient/App will overwrite the entire text of the pad.

 ### Clone the gigapaxos repository
     cd